 -i Only interpret - do not run any compilers. -t Type-check the programs, but do not run them. futhark=program The program used to perform operations (eg. compilation).
 Defaults to the binary running futhark test itself. no-terminal Print each result on a line by itself, without line buffering. no-tuning Do not look for tuning files. pass-option=opt Pass an option to benchmark programs that are being run.
-For example, we might want to run OpenCL programs on a specific device: futhark test prog.futbackend=openclpass-option=-dHawaii pass-compiler-option=opt Pass an extra option to the compiler when compiling the programs. runnar_nragram If sat to a non-ampty string, compiled programs are not run directly, but instead
+For example, we might want to run OpenCL programs on a specific device: futhark test prog.futbackend=openclpass-option=-dHawaii pass-compiler-option=opt Pass an extra option to the compiler when compiling the programs. runner=program If set to a non-empty string, compiled programs are not run directly, but instead the indicated program is run with its first argument being the path to the compiled

-- --runner=program If set to a non-empty string, compiled programs are not run directly, but instead the indicated program is run with its first argument being the path to the compiled Futhark program.
+- the indicated program is run with its first argument being the path to the compiled Futhark program.
 This is useful for compilation targets that cannot be executed directly (as with futhark-pyopencl on some platforms), or when you wish to run the program on a remote machine. - --tuning=EXTENSION For each program being run, look for a tuning file with this extension, which is suffixed to the name of the program.
 For example, given --tuning=tuning (the default), the program foo.fut will be passed the tuning file foo.fut.tuning if it exists.